SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/matter-slc-cli.md

 The Silicon Labs Configurator (SLC) offers command-line access to application configuration and generation functions. [**Software Project Generation and Configuration with SLC-CLI**](https://www.silabs.com/documents/public/user-guides/ug520-software-project-generation-configuration-with-slc-cli.pdf) provides a complete description and instructions on downloading and using the SLC-CLI tool.

-This guide lists the steps that can be followed to create and build a Silicon Labs Matter SLC project using SLC-CLI and `make`.
-These scripts are evaluation quality and have been verified to work on Ubuntu 22.04.3 LTS , MacOS Version 13.5.1 and Windows 10.
+This guide lists the steps to create and build a Silicon Labs Matter SLC project using SLC-CLI and `make`.
+These scripts are evaluation quality and have been verified to work on Ubuntu 22.04.3 LTS, MacOS Version 13.5.1, and Windows 10.

 ## Setting up the Environment